m-pilia/m-pilia.github.io/posts/_posts/2018-09-23-goupwise-landmark-registration.md

 # Groupwise registration in a nutshell

-There are different approaches to groupwise registration, and the most popular ones involves the use of an implicit reference space, without using any explicitly selected template.
+There are different approaches to groupwise registration, and the most popular ones involve the use of an implicit reference space, without using any explicitly selected template.
 Such space is implicitly defined by a collection of transforms that map from reference space to the moving images, and that are are optimised simultaneously.